Centre-for-Automotive-Safety-Research/centre-for-automotive-safety-research.github.io/_posts/2025-06-12-public-crash-data-3-merging-crash-data.md

-# Merging SA crash, vehicle and person data
+# Public crash data analysis: Merging SA crash, vehicle and person data

 > This tutorial will walk you through loading the previously saved crash, vehicle and person data, merge the datasets, then save the merged datasets.